article / Hotspot conflict

 As for carrying out decapitation strikes against Iran, that is actually not a reliable approach.

-Although Iran's performance in recent years has been quite underwhelming, with the country being as porous as a sieve to infiltration by the United States and Israel, the possibility of U.S. Special Forces conducting any "black operations" deep within Iranian territory, as they might in Venezuela, is extremely slim.
-Iran's military strength far surpasses that of Venezuela, and its core cities are located inland, far from the borders, making it impossible for the U.S. to send helicopters brazenly deep into Iranian airspace.
+Although Iran's performance in recent years has been quite disappointing, being infiltrated by the United States and Israel like a sieve, the possibility of U.S. Special Forces conducting black operations deep within Iranian territory, as they might in Venezuela, is very slim.
+Iran's military strength is much greater than that of Venezuela, and its core cities are located inland, far from the borders, making it impossible for the United States to send helicopters blatantly deep into Iranian airspace.

 Moreover, geographically speaking, this itinerary doesn’t add up at all.
 If the United States were to send special forces to strike Iran, wouldn’t it make more sense to land in Israel or Turkey?
 Why would they fly to the UK and Germany?

-Finally, the "War Zone" website raised a possibility: the target of the U.S. military operation might actually be the oil tanker "Marinella," which was sailing in waters near the United Kingdom.
+Finally, the war zone website also raised a possibility: the target of the U.S. military operation might actually be the oil tanker Marinella, which was sailing in the waters near the UK.
 The vessel flies the Russian flag but is actually owned by Venezuela and is considered one of the ships used by Venezuela to transport oil to Russia.

 Since the beginning of the year, the U.S. military has intercepted and tracked multiple oil tankers departing from Venezuela at sea.
 However, this task can be easily accomplished by just a single warship and a few sailors, without the need to deploy any elite forces.
 Sending a regiment to transport special forces for such a simple interception mission is unprecedented.